Insignificant Choice Polynomial Time: A Logic Capturing PTIME

-The rule associated with an ASM must be closed.
+The rule associated with an ASM must be closed, i.e. contain no free variables.
 The semantics of ASM rules is defined via update sets that are built for the states of the machine.
 Applying an update set to a state defines a successor state.

 If $f$ is dynamic function symbol in $\Upsilon$ of arity $n$, and $a_1, \dots, a_n$ are objects of the base set $B$ of a state $S$, then the pair $(f,(a_1, \dots, a_n))$ is a {\em location} of the state $S$.
 We use the abbreviation $\bar{a}$ for tuples $(a_1, \dots, a_n)$, whenever the arity is known from the context.
-For a location $\ell = (f,\bar{a})$ we write $val_S(\ell) = b$ iff $f_S(a_1, \dots, a_n) = b$; we call $b$ the value of the location $\ell$ in the state $S$.
+For a location $\ell = (f,\bar{a})$ we write $val_S(\ell) = b$ iff $f_S(a_1, \dots, a_n) = b$; we call $b$ the {\em value of the location} $\ell$ in the state $S$.